WhiteWatermelon1663/Manipulation-Basics/Guides/Setting up IDA and Analyzing the dump with it.md

 ![image](https://user-images.githubusercontent.com/132128937/235344144-bc9ae2cf-33e2-47ae-b6f3-f6ef877a1716.png)

-And turn that to "dark"
+And turn that to "dark".

 ![image](https://user-images.githubusercontent.com/132128937/235344171-a2c8a05c-e983-4483-991f-ef9b8f65471d.png)

-And press "Apply" and "Ok"
+And press "Apply" and "Ok".

 Now you got rid of the cringe white theme, you can check if you have the sigmaker plugin installed, by goind to Edit > Plugins > SigMaker.